 In addition to that, the more we delay the more time flies and the next thing you know the resistance to start has won the battle.

 I have been in the Army on active duty for going over nearly 17 years.

 You only have a little over 3 years and you can retire…

 is what I hear.

 This has to be earned.
 Additionally, no one is handing me a military retirement.
 It takes 20 years of commitment to earn a retirement in the Armed Forces.

 The comfort zone should always be avoided because it doesn’t bring out the best in us.

 A win is always nice, builds confidence and family may be there to witness it.

-How about taking 3rd place, not winning but lowering your marathon by 20 minutes?
+How about taking the place and lowering your marathon by 20 minutes?